wasi-shah/Docker-AKS/01.2 Kubernetes/Readme.md

 ##### Pod CPU/Memory resource requirements
 A Pod is scheduled to run on a Node only if the Node has enough CPU/Ram resources available to satisfy the Pod CPU and Memory request.
-For example, in pod you define. o	CPU o	Maximum
+For example, in pod you define.
+-	CPU
+    -	Maximum
-	limits:       cpu: "1"
+       -	limits:       cpu: "1"
-o	Minimum
+    -	Minimum
-	requests:   cpu: "0.5"
+       -	requests:   cpu: "0.5"
-o	Memory
+-	Memory
-o	Maximum
+    -	Maximum
-	limits:       memory: "1"
+    -	    limits:       memory: "1"
-o	Minimum
+    -	Minimum
-	requests:   memory: "0.5"+
+        -	requests:   memory: "0.5"+

 ##### By Scheduler Name
 When multiple schedulers are available, you specify which scheduler to use